WebcamStudio/webcamstudio/README.md

 [![Maintainers Wanted](https://img.shields.io/badge/maintainers-wanted-red.svg)](https://github.com/pickhardt/maintainers-wanted)

 We are searching for someone to hand over.
-For any suggestions, comments or others please write to: `soylent.tv@gmail.com`
+For any questions, suggestions and comments, please write to: `soylent.tv@gmail.com`

 WebcamStudio command line